Daniel Biss: 2021 election

 On September 16, 2020, Biss announced the launch of a campaign for mayor of Evanston, Illinois.
 On October 28, 2020, the incumbent mayor, Steve Hagerty, announced that he would not be seeking reelection.

 Biss's mayoral campaign received many prominent endorsements.
 In December 2020, his campaign rolled out a list of 100 endorsements, including those of nine Evanston aldermen, as well as United States congresswoman Jan Schakowsky; state senator Laura Fine; state representatives Kelly Cassidy, Robyn Gabel, Jennifer Gong-Gershowitz; and Cook County commissioner Larry Suffredin.
 The Democratic Party of Evanston gave Biss its endorsement, as did Northside Democracy for America, the Organization for Positive Action and Leadership (OPAL), and the Community Alliance for Better Government (CABG).
 Biss was also endorsed by incumbent mayor Stephen Hagerty, and former mayors Elizabeth Tisdahl and Jay Lytle.
-On February 18, 2021, Biss's former gubernatorial primary opponent J.B.
-Pritzker, now the governor of Illinois, endorsed his candidacy for mayor.
+On February 18, 2021, Biss's former gubernatorial primary opponent JB Pritzker, now the governor of Illinois, endorsed his candidacy for mayor.

 Biss had a vast financial advantage over his two opponents.
 In the first three months after announcing his candidacy, he had received in excess of $100,000 in contributions.
 By that point, opponent Lori Keenan had only raised $3,000 and opponent Sebastian Nalls had only raised $1,000.

 Biss won a landslide victory in the consolidated primary on February 23, 2021, precluding the need for a runoff election (Note: Evanston mayoral elections use a two-round system in which a nonpartisan general primary (nonpartisan preliminary election) is held when more than two candidates file to appear on the ballot.
 Outright election can be secured in a primary only if a candidate wins a majority of the vote.
 If no candidate secures a majority, the top-two finishers advance to a runoff election.) by receiving an outright majority of the vote.
 Biss won all but one of the city's 50 voting precincts.